dralkh/Seer-AI/README.md

 ### 6. Semantic Scholar Enhancements (WIP)
 - **Saved Search History** — Saved search history shown in drop down of Past searches button - when clicking one of the list it would return user to previous search operation with all data saved and persisted - with button clear saved search history.
+- **Add paper & Add to table automatically**: Extracts paper to your zotero library, find and attach pdf from semantic scholar - if failed would fall back to integrated find full text from zotero

 ### Others